chinchalinchin/ontology/docs/ASSETS.md

 Self
 ----

+The various components in this category are used to construct both the headsup display (HUD) and the menu.

 ## Slots

-A slot is used to display the current mapping between the player's _Equipment_ and their equipment state.
+A _Slot_ is used to display the current mapping between the player's _Equipment_ and their equipment state on the heads up display.
 A player has four _equipment_ states, i.e. a state that gets binded and modified by _Equipment_, `thrust`, `slash`, `cast` and `shoot` (technically, these are actions; an _animate_ state is the combination of an _action_ and a _direction_; See [Sprites](./SPRITES.md) for more information on _Sprite_ _actions_ and _directions_).

 When a player enters into one of these four states, the slotted equipment will be added to the animation and the equipment properties will modify the player properties.

+A _Slot_ container has three four graphical components: an `empty` frame, an `equipped` frame, a `cap` frame and a `buffer` frame.

 ## Mirrors

-A _Mirror_ measures and displays player state information, such as a life or magic meter.
+A _Mirror_ measures and displays player state information, such as a life or magic meter, on the heads up display.
 A _Mirror_ is a collection of _Unit_ frames, where the number of _Units_ displayed is directly proportional the player state being measured.

+As such, a _Mirror_ container has two graphical components: an `empty` frame and a `unit` frame.

 ## Packs

-A _Pack_ is similar to a _Slot_, in that it displays specific player state information.
+A _Pack_ is similar to a _Slot_, in that it displays specific player state information related to controller mappings on the heads up display.
 To understand what a _Pack_ is, take a look at its subtypes.

 ### Bag